 Requirements for entry vary by health profession, and often by individual institution.
 Students pursuing a pre-med/pre-health path at UC Berkeley are advised to consult the prerequisite coursework recommended for their health profession(s) of interest.
 All health professional graduate programs require some lower-division coursework in math and science, including biology and chemistry.
-Most programs require some upper-division science coursework, as well as some coursework in the humanities and/or social sciences.
-Students entering UC Berkeley with interest in a pre-med/pre-health path are encouraged to complete their prerequisites at UC Berkeley, while also maintaining progress toward their degree.
+Some programs require some upper-division science coursework, as well as some coursework in the humanities and/or social sciences.
+Students entering UC Berkeley with an interest in a pre-med/pre-health path are encouraged to complete their prerequisites at UC Berkeley, while also maintaining progress toward their degree.

 Students are encouraged to focus on developing a strong academic foundation from their first semester at UC Berkeley, including through the use of educational support resources such as the Student Learning Center, Educational Opportunity Program, and student organizations.

 The following list indicates courses commonly required by medical schools, as well as UC Berkeley courses commonly used to satisfy these requirements:

 Chemistry (4 semesters with lab): CHEM 1A & CHEM 1AL, CHEM 3A & CHEM 3AL, CHEM 3B & CHEM 3BL, MCELLBI 102

 Biology (3 semesters with lab): BIOLOGY 1A/BIOLOGY 1AL, Biology 1B, One upper-division biology course (recommended)

 Physics (2 semesters with lab): PHYSICS 8A & PHYSICS 8B